Sanika1422/Diamond_Price_Prediction/README.md

 - **Random Forest** achieved the best performance, with an R² score of **0.98** and the lowest RMSE.

-### 🔍 Visual Comparisons:

-1. **Predicted vs. Actual Prices**: Scatter plot comparing model predictions to actual prices.
-2. **Feature Importance**: Bar chart showing the importance of each feature in the best-performing model.

----

 ## 🌟 Key Challenges and Solutions